+People often think that nature ends where the city begins.
+My projects are designed to allow a site within the built environment to tell its ecological story to the people that inhabit it.
 As a sculptor, my interest in the natural world rests both in art and science.
-I work within the two fields using art as a vehicle for translating the patterns and processes of the natural world into the language of human understanding.
+I use art as a vehicle for translating the patterns and processes of the natural world.

 In my practice, I search for sites that provide the opportunity to make visible some of the forces at work on the site.
 Interested in watersheds, tides, growth and erosion, I make projects that show how nature functions in an urban setting.
 My previous projects have been about invisible microorganisms and their complicated relationships of eating and being eaten; spiraling hydrological patterns of a stream, mosaic of growth in a vacant lot, prevailing winds and their effects on vegetation, the flow of rainwater through a building.

 As a sculptor making large-scale public installations in rivers, streets, parking lots, airports and nature centers, I frequently work as part of a collaborative team seamlessly merging sculpture into the architecture, the topography, and the storm water requirements of the site.
 For Rain Ravine (2016) at the Frick Environmental Center in Pittsburgh, Pennsylvania (a Living Building Challenge Project), I worked with architects, landscape architects and engineers to direct all the roof rainwater through the artwork.
 For other previous projects installed both on and in rivers, I have worked with the Coast Guard on the Ohio River, the Army Corps of Engineers on the Schuylkill River, and city and state municipalities on the Hudson River.